Women's Ride Mission

 - D to D+ group riding between 20-25 miles

-- E to D group riding between 10-20 miles
+- F to E group riding between 10-20 miles

-All four groups leave from Hodson’s Bay in West Lafayette, IN, at 6:00pm, and we return at the same location often meeting at a local pub nearby for some additional comradery and sustenance after our respective rides.
+All three groups leave from Celery Bog Nature Area, 1620 Lindberg Rd, West Lafayette, IN, at 6:00pm, and we return at the same location often meeting at a local establishment nearby for some additional comradery and sustenance after our respective rides in an outdoor setting.

 The Wabash River Cycling Club Women’s Ride began in 2016 as an idea between Laura Furey and Pat Boling to “just get more women out riding” in the community.
 Monday night rides starting from Hodson’s Bay Company evolved into the ride of today which requires not just one, but four, ride leaders to meet the demands of the women in the community.